 Why side stitches occur in runners and other athletes and how to avoid them

-Runners and other athletes are familiar with stitches, that pain that occurs while running in the abdomen by your diaphragm.
+Runners and other athletes are familiar with side stitches, that pain that occurs while running in the abdomen by your diaphragm.
 Often, they appear as a cramp which in some instances gradually worsens.
 Sometimes, you may be able to work through or breathe through the cramp yet, at other times; it will stop someone in their activity until the pain from the stitch passes.
+Often, they are accompanied by shoulder and shoulder blade pain as well.

 One source has described stitches as follows:

 The diaphragm assists in breathing.
 When we inhale, taking air into the lungs, the diaphragm moves down.
 When we exhale, the diaphragm moves up.
-(This detail, it becomes important later.)
+(This detail becomes important later.)

 The liver in particular is usually the cause of this.
 It is attached to the diaphragm by two ligaments.
 The liver is the largest organ in the abdominal cavity and is situated in the upper right abdomen.
 Hence most people experience stitches on their right side, immediately below the ribs.
 A stomach full of food may cause this as well.